IAmSorryDave/UvCorny/README.md

 # UvCorny 🌽
-A UV Project Management Template for Python.
+Project Management Template for Python.

 ## Quickstart

-Clone this template and work with UV out of the ( alpine ) box.
+Clone this template and work with UV and pre-commit out of the ( alpine ) box.
 Creating a Codespace will automatically set up your project in the working directory.

 ### Default Run Arguments